 Case Western Reserve University engages with its neighbors through more than 500 programs and events every year.
-The Office of Government and Community Relations coordinates several signature programs, from symposiums to campus-wide volunteer days to cultural celebrations.
+The Office of Government and Foundation Relations coordinates several signature programs, from symposiums to campus-wide volunteer days to cultural celebrations.

 The Louis Stokes Symposium is an annual public forum dedicated to leadership in public service and civic engagement as espoused by former U. S. Congressman Louis Stokes.